dfinity/interface-spec/spec/index.md

 The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

 The replica will maintain the HTTPS connection for the request and will respond once the call status transitions to a terminal state.
-If an implementation specific timeout for the request is reached while the replica waits for the terminal state, then the replica will reply before the call completes, meaning a certificate for the call state in `unknown`, `received`, or `processing` is returned.

-The user should take the following actions for the returned certificate states:
+If an implementation specific timeout for the request is reached while the replica waits for the terminal state, then the replica will reply with an empty body and a 202 HTTP status code.
+In such cases, the user should use [`read_state`](#http-read-state) to determine the status of the call.

--    `processing`: The call is being executed by the IC.
-The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

--    `received`: The call has been received by the IC.
-The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

--    `unknown`: The user can conclude that the message was not received by the IC at the attached timestamp.
-The user can retry the call, or poll the IC using [`read_state`](#http-read-state) requests.

 ### Request: Call {#http-call}